CassBritz/visual-bible-history/README.md

 Here I have added a really basic task list of what I think I am going to need to do.
 I put this here so that I have somewhere I can refer to.

 ### Family Tree
-> I will first do the 'View' Page
+> I will first do the 'View' Page. *Update 30/07/2020: Wrong.
+Need to do a create interface first.*
 #### Design Stuff

 - [x] create a design of what I want the app to look like.
 Use XD or something